It’s challenge time!

 I spend a few hours at the beginning of my week baking scrolls, muffins, mini pizzas and quiches ready to freeze for school lunches.
 Being well prepared helps us stay on track and makes it so much easier on those chaotic school mornings.
 I always include some cheese slices and yoghurt in the kids’ lunch boxes for quick, healthy snacks.

 At dinner time, anything topped with cheese is a winner in this household!
 We tried a variety of new recipes from The Dairy Kitchen and stuck with some family favourites like lasagne, pasta bake and BBQ Pizzas.

-I love this recipe and so do my kids.
-It literally takes minutes to make and you can use it in so many different ways.
+I love this recipe, and so do my kids.
+It literally takes minutes to make and can be used in so many different ways.
 We used the dough to make mini pizzas, scrolls and cheese & bacon rolls.

 - 1 cup self-raising flour

 - Mix all ingredients together and allow the dough to rest for 5-10 minutes.

 - Roll out dough for pizza bases, scrolls or rolls and top with your favourite ingredients.

 Why should you eat dairy and how does it benefit you?

 - Milk, cheese, and yoghurt contain nutrients that are essential for good health, especially for growing children.

 - In addition to protein and calcium, milk is the biggest source of vitamin B12, iodine, riboflavin, phosphorus and potassium in the Australian diet.